2025 NIB/NAEPB

 Every spring, employees who are blind from NIB’s associated nonprofit agencies across the country visit the nation’s capital.
 As part of NIB’s Advocates for Leadership and Employment program, they receive training on how to best represent the community of people who are blind to elected officials, including:

 The Public Policy Forum culminates in a day spent on Capitol Hill, when these Advocates meet with members of Congress and their staff members in order to discuss issues that will increase employment for people who are blind.
-In 2023, 100 representatives from NIB agencies visited a total of 115 Congressional offices.
+In 2024, representatives from NIB agencies held 120 Agency meetings with House and Senate offices.

 Advocates for Leadership and Employment